 Theft can result from poor segregation of duties.
-The following are possible red flags.
-Employees:
+Possible indicators of theft, or "red flags", include instances when an employee:

-- who take records home,
+- takes records home;

-- take on duties that should be segregated,
+- takes on duties that should be segregated;

-- work hours when others are absent,
+- works hours when others are absent;

-- and refuse to take vacations.
+- refuses to take vacations.

-Theft can result from noncompliance with internal control procedures.
-The following are some red flags to watch out for:
+Theft can also result from noncompliance with internal control procedures.
+Some red flags to watch out for:

-- Submitting copies rather than original invoices for payment may indicate that an altered document is being submitted - Deposits are late
+- submitting copies, rather than original invoices for payment, may indicate that an altered document is being submitted;

+- deposits are late;

-- Old checks remain outstanding
+- old checks remain outstanding;

-- Receipts are not reconciling with deposits
+- receipts are not reconciling with deposits;

-- Checks are written out of order
+- checks are written out of order.